hoberobin/doors94/README.md

 - **Agent Creator**: Build custom AI agents with a step-by-step wizard
 - **Playground**: Compare agent responses side-by-side with raw GPT
-- **Control Panel**: Manage, edit, duplicate, and delete your agents
+- **Manage Agents**: Manage, edit, duplicate, and delete your agents
 - **Windows 95 UI**: Authentic retro interface with draggable windows, taskbar, and desktop icons
 - **Built-in Tutorial Agent**: Learn the system with an interactive guide
 - **Real-time Validation**: See validation errors as you build agents